 The average air quality index rating in Michigan is 38.1 AQI.
 The average air quality index rating peaks in the month of May with a rating of around 54.5 AQI.
 The average temperature in the winter falls to around 23F.
 The average high winter temperature is around 37F in the month of February.
 The average low temperature during the winter drops to around -2F in the month of January.
 The average temperature in the summer rises to around 67F.
 Over the summer months the average high temperature peaks at around 85F during the month of July.
 In the summer, the average low temperature drops to around 44F during the month of June.
 Michigan experiences an average humidity rating of about 72%.
 Humidity levels tend to reach their peak in the month of December at around 81%.
 On average, the state receives 2.76 inches of precipitation a month.
 The most precipitation occurs in June with an average of 4.76 inches of precipitation a month.
 While residents of Michigan mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Michigan can include tornadoes.

-The state of Minnesota has a diverse array of plant and animal life.
-Local plant life can consist of mountain ash, pin cherry, black cherry, and tamarack.
-While venturing throughout the state, you might see animals such as the bald eagles, the trumpeter swans, the eastern phoebe, or the American kestrel.
-The state animal of Minnesota is the eastern timber wolf.
+The state of Michigan has a diverse array of plant and animal life.
+Local plant life can consist of red maple, birch, beech, and white pine.
+While venturing throughout the state, you might see animals such as the common carp and suckers, the wolves, the catfish and bullheads, or the Atlantic salmon.
+The state animal of Michigan is the white-tailed deer.